ckeditor/ckeditor5/docs/installation/frameworks/overview.md

 <info-box hint>
 **What's next?**

 After reading this guide, you know how to integrate the editor with your own system.
-This step almost concludes the beginners path with getting to know CKEditor 5.
+This step almost concludes the beginner's path with getting to know CKEditor 5.

 If you haven't done so yet, now now is a great time take a look at the {@link installation/getting-started/maintenance last article from this section} to learn more on how you can maintain your editor.
 </info-box>